Harry Hill's TV Burp

-Harry Hill's TV Burp (also referred to as TV Burp) is a British television comedy clip series, written and hosted by comedian Harry Hill, and produced by Avalon Television for ITV.
-The show's format sees Hill take a comedic look towards a previous week's schedule of programming from across terrestrial and digital channels, with episodes often featuring sketches and parodied scenes.
+Harry Hill's TV Burp (also referred to as TV Burp) is a British television comedy clip show hosted by the comedian Harry Hill and produced by Avalon Television for ITV.
+The show's format sees Hill take a comedic look over a previous week's schedule of television programming across a range of genres, with episodes often featuring sketches and parodied scenes.

-Much of its comedy derived from either taking scenes out of context, mostly in the case for fiction-based dramas, or highlighting comedic moments that occurred in a programme, often from non-fiction programming such as reality TV shows.
-The programme often featured appearances from real-life people and various television personalities and actors that featured in each episodes.
-Production of each episode primarily required Hill and his team to review preview tapes for a week's television schedule in advance to provide the foundation for the script of that week's TV Burp episode.
+Much of its comedy derives from taking scenes out of context or highlighting unintentionally comedic moments, with frequent uses of callbacks and in-jokes.
+The programme often featured in-studio appearances from the people in its clips and television personalities, with a guest from one of the show's clips usually appearing to do a musical performance to finish the episode.
+Production of each episode primarily required Hill and his writing team to review preview tapes for a week's television schedule in advance to provide the foundation for the script of that week's episode.

-TV Burp was aired on ITV1 between 2001 and 2012.
+TV Burp was aired on ITV1 between 2001 and 2012, when Hill left the show due to the intense workload reviewing clips to write the show.
 The show aired on Thursday nights for the first three series, before moving to Saturday evenings from series 4 onwards.
-It received positive reviews from critics, earning several rewards, and spawning merchandise, including DVDs of compilation episodes featuring highlights of various series.
-An Australian version of the programme was made in 2009 for Seven Network, while Cartoon Network re-ran a "child-friendly" version of TV Burp after its conclusion, but despite some re-runs of original episodes, repeats were discontinued due to licensing complications on clips the show used from other programmes and television networks.
+It was critically acclaimed and won numerous awards, including three BAFTA TV Awards, a Rose d'Or for best comedy performance, and multiple British Comedy Awards.
+Although it initially struggled with viewing figures, it later became one of the most watched shows on British television and reached eight million viewers at its peak.
+An Australian version of the programme was made in 2009 for Seven Network.